goeiebook/creativelab/narrative.md

 ---

-There are an unlimited number of ways to bounce and catch the ball.
-I tried to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
-The ball needs to be thrown quite hard for this to work.
+After nearly a week with the ball I've discovered several ways to throw and catch it.
+One method is to bounce it forward from behind me; then catch it in a downturned palm as my arm swings forward.
+For this to work the ball must be thrown quite hard.
 During one attempt it strikes a pebble and ricochets off the path.
 When I retrieve it, I find it landed in the middle of a jeweled bracelet.
-I smile because of the novelty added to this story.
-The camera's sensor turns copper and cubic zirconia into gold and diamonds.
+My camera's sensor turns the copper and cubic zirconia into gold and diamonds.

 ![treasure][jewels]

 ---

 A character begins to follow me on Twitter.
 He is my first follower.
 He is generous with likes, and we enter into an exchange about hidden aspects of the Creative Lab 5 application.
 Such as the meaning of the six base-2 numbers surrounding the Techno Crab.
-And the meaning of specific fields in a submitted application; for instance `is_hacker` activates the Techno Crab.
+And the utility of specific fields in a submitted application; for instance `is_hacker` activates the Techno Crab.
 The field named `rain` is less clear.

 Techno|Rain
 :--------------:|:--------------: